 Corporate structure and ownership - 2000

 Grosvenor's corporate governance has evolved with the maturing of the Group.
 In April 2000, when we moved into new London offices, we adopted a corporate structure as a Group of regional businesses and published our first full Annual Report and Accounts.
-In 2005, our international fund management business was formalised as a discrete entity.
 In 2011, we brought all our indirect investments in property together, in one portfolio.
 Our present structure emphasises this distinction between 'direct' investment in property, on the one hand, and 'indirect' investment in property, on the other.
 This is shown clearly in our reporting documents - now an Annual Review, Annual Financial Statements and Annual Non-Financial Data Report.
 Our Shareholders - the Trustees of the Grosvenor Estate - hold the shares and other assets for the benefit of current and future members of the Grosvenor family.
 The family is headed by the 6th Duke of Westminster, who is Chairman of the Trustees.